mjordan/islandora_workbench_docs/docs/field_types.md

 To avoid this problem, we need to tell Workbench which of the multple vocabularies each term name should (or does) belong to.
 We do this by namespacing terms with the applicable vocabulary ID.

 For example, let's imagine we have a node field whose name is `field_sample_tags`, and this field references two taxonomies, `cats` and `dogs`.
-To use the terms `Tuxedo`, `Tabby`, `German Shepherd` in the CSV when adding new nodes, we would namespace them like this:
+To use the terms `Tuxedo`, `Tabby`, `German Shepherd` in the CSV when adding new nodes, we would namespace them with vocabulary IDs like this:

 ```